tezdaniel95-netizen/DualShock4-emulator/README.md

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install [Microsoft Visual C++ Redistributable 2017](https://learn.microsoft.com/cpp/windows/latest-supported-vc-redist) or newer.
-3. Unpack and launch "DualShock4 emulator" (**Attention!** It is important to run DS4 emulator before starting PS Plus, if you are using an Xbox controller, so that PS Plus gives priority to the DualShock controller).
+3. Unpack and launch `DualShock 4 emulator` (**Attention!** It is important to run DS4 emulator before starting `PS Plus`, if you are using an Xbox controller, so that `PS Plus` gives priority to the DualShock 4 controller).
-4. Launch "PlayStation Plus", "PS Remote Play", "xCloud", or another application.
-Read the FAQ to set up xCloud.
+4. Launch `PlayStation Plus`, `PS Remote Play`, `xCloud`, or another application.
+Read the FAQ to set up `xCloud`.
-5. If necessary, you can invert the axis, change the `InvertX` and `InvertY` parameters to `1` in the "Config.ini" configuration file.
+5. If necessary, you can invert the axis, change the `InvertX` and `InvertY` parameters to `1` in the `Config.ini` configuration file.
 6. You can also check how the DualShock 4 controller emulation works in the [VSCView](https://github.com/Nielk1/VSCView/releases/) program.
 7. Study the configuration `Config.ini` and the description below, perhaps something can be configured more conveniently.